ibmresilient/resilient-community-apps/fn_outbound_email/README.md

   &client_id=123
   &client_secret=456
 ```
-* If the authorization code is valid, the authorization server will generate an access token and refresh tokenand return it to the client.
+* If the authorization code is valid, the authorization generates an access and refresh token and returns them to the client.

 For example: